Skip to content

 Note: VisualJJ will ask you to sign in to GitHub to create Pull Requests.

-If the repository doesn't use GitHub as a remote, use Ship Now to publish your change.
+If the repository doesn't use GitHub as a remote, use Ship Now to ship your change directly.

 Common workflows

-Select the top change of your work and run Create Pull Request.
-VisualJJ includes the full stack in the PR.
+Select the top change of your stack and run Create Request (PR).
+VisualJJ includes the full stack.

 • Keep up to date with main: